 - Interest payments are no longer applicable for late payments, but are at the discretion of agencies to pay.

-- To maintain the requirements for agencies to provide quarterly reports about their payment performance to the Department of Finance, Services and Innovation (DFSI), to be posted on this website.
+- To maintain the requirements for agencies to provide quarterly data to allow payment performance reporting.

 Cash flow has always been a major issue for small businesses.
 A third of small businesses say late payments have affected their personal finances and their ability to cover basic expenses like rent, wages and utilities.